Session information

 How can I register?

 Priority will be given to teachers of English working at lower secondary and upper secondary state schools in Germany.
-Capacity is limited to a maximum of 60 participants, with registration required in advance on a first-come, first-served basis.
-If you would like to take part, please complete the registration form here as soon as possible and no later than 5 March 2025.
-We will confirm your place after that, and a link with the joining instructions will follow on the day before the event.
+Capacity is limited to 60 participants, and registration is required in advance on a first-come, first-served basis.
+If you would like to take part, please complete the registration form as soon as possible and no later than 17 March.
+We will confirm your place after that, and a link with the joining instructions will follow on the day directly before the event.

 About the speaker